 It is contemplated that these new voluntary Principles for Debt Transparency will become operational no later than a year from such time as the Reporting Host is able to receive the disclosures from private sector lenders contemplated under these Principles.
-An implementation memorandum related to these Principles will be published to support their uptake.
+Following consultation on the disclosure template, an implementation memorandum related to these Principles will be published to support their uptake (covering, inter alia, margin ranges and timings of disclosure).